larspensjo/Logonaut/doc/LogFileProcessingFlow.md

 ### 3. Filter Processing (`FilterEngine`)
 - `FilterEngine.ApplyFilters` processes the entire log against the filter tree.
+- It now uses the `AsReadOnly` method from `LogDocument` to retrieve all lines as a read-only list.
 - For each line, it checks if the line matches the filter criteria.
 - If a match is found, it includes the line and optional context lines.
 - Context lines are lines before and after the matching line.